Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

 - Follow the instructions of local authorities.

 Reconsider your need to travel to areas near the borders with Syria and Iraq due to ongoing conflict in those countries.
 There is frequent military activity, including shelling and gun fire, which has resulted in fatalities and injuries on the Jordanian side of the border with Syria.
 Jordanian security forces have increased their presence in the area.

-Australian officials have been advised to adopt enhanced security measures when travelling to the Za'atari refugee camp and areas close to the Syrian border.
+Australian officials adopt enhanced security measures when travelling to the Za'atari refugee camp and areas close to the Syrian border.

 Extremists have expressed a desire to conduct attacks targeting Western visitors in Jordan, and the Jordanian authorities have disrupted several terrorist plots targeting Westerners.